Don’t see your questions here? Please contact Kim Press, registrar, at 415.392.7080 or via email at email@example.com.

 If your child is a first time camper, it’s important to take some time to prepare them for their camp experience.
 Be sure to talk to your child about camp and discuss any concerns he or she may have.
 Tell them how excited you are for them to attend camp and how wonderful of an experience they will have.
 Refrain from using language that implies that you will have a hard time with them at camp.
 Keep all conversations positive and how excited you are for them.

 We want your child to feel supported and nurtured the entire time they are at camp.
 So feel free to contact us if there are issues you would like to discuss further with us.

-How can I get a Camp Newman t-shirt for my child?
+How can I get my camper a Camp Newman t-shirt or other items?

 Packing for Camp